viniciuspires/reqlist/README.md

 Contributing
 ------------

-All documentation of this project is available in [this link on Google Docs (pt-BR)](https://docs.google.com/document/d/18yR9UUwc_QALzDXZmgp1XofucDZmyeKcO7oE5JdsKok/edit?usp=sharing).
+All documentation on this project is available at [this link on Google Docs (pt-BR)](https://docs.google.com/document/d/18yR9UUwc_QALzDXZmgp1XofucDZmyeKcO7oE5JdsKok/edit?usp=sharing).

+The plans are to migrate the documentation to the Github Wiki and translating it to English.
+Any help is appreciated.
+Contact me if you want to contribute, or send a PR.